joe1505/mhz100q/trunk/README_SVN.txt

 - Drivers to access the USB interface from Octave and -eventually- from Matlab.

-Currently, it is in a preliminary state: Data can be captured and displayed, but many features are not working.
+As of July 2009 the FPGA firmware supports digitizing up to 4 channels at a 100 MHz sampling rate, optional downsampling before storing into a 2k sample buffer, and transfer of samples to an Octave program via USB.

+Several useful features - such as triggering on the waveform - are not yet implemented, and the currently posted PCB hardware design requires some minor modifications.

-The project is hosted on Sourceforge.
-Some useful
+The project is hosted on Sourceforge and licensed under the GPL.
+Some useful links:
-links:

 http://mhz100q.sourceforge.net/             - Homepage.
 http://www.sourceforge.net/projects/mhz100q - Project page.

 Code is maintained in a Subversion repository.
-I don't plan to release packages until it's in a more polished state.

-To download, you can either follow links from the homepage, go directly to the repostory to browse: http://mhz100q.svn.sourceforge.net/viewvc/mhz100q/ or get Subversion instructions at: http://sourceforge.net/scm/?type=svn&group_id=258218
+To browse:
+http://mhz100q.svn.sourceforge.net/viewvc/mhz100q/

+Subversion download instructions are at: http://sourceforge.net/scm/?type=svn&group_id=258218

+Only the trunk subdirectory contains useful code.

+For installation and test instructions, follow the "Documentation" link on the homepage.

+Test using the command: octave -q -i mhz100q.m
+(by default, the program comes up in a test mode which does not require the A/D converter PCB.)
+To trigger a simulated conversion and display, just hit the 't' key on the keyboard.